cloudiator/colosseum/documentation/api/entities/MonitorSubscription.md

 ## GET /api/monitorSubscription

 ###Description
-Returns a list of monitorSubscription types supported by the system.
+Returns a list of MonitorSubscriptions handled by the system.

 ###Request Parameters
 None